-By pressing the "Clip" button, you access Track Mode.
-The top row of the display shows the name of current song.
-Below that, the type of device, the selected track and patch name on the left while the playhead position in bars:beats: 16th, the Left and Right Loop locators position in bars on the right.
-The bottom line shows the song tempo in BPMs, Quantization and PreCount on and off, move the loop braces left or right, rewind and forward, and finally Loop on/off.
+By pressing the Track button, you access Track Mode.
+The top row of the display will show the name of the track selected, the patch name, the type of device, and the song name.
+The bottom row will show the playhead position in bars: beats: 16th, the Left and Right Loop locators position in bars, the status of the Loop mode and the song tempo in BPMs.
 The Encoder Group controls will function as described below.

-- Clip button: engages "Track" mode.
-If "Switch Views" is enabled in the Settings, it switches the Reason view to the Sequencer.
-Otherwise, press "Shift" and then "Clip" to switch view. - 2 Changes the track selection - 2(b) Change the track selection.
-Keep these buttons pressed to scroll thru the tracks
+- 1 Track button: engages "Track" mode.
+If "SHIFT" is pressed, it switches the Reason view to the Sequencer - 2 Changes the track selection - 3 Changes the playhead position in bars.
+If "SHIFT" is pressed, changes the playhead position in 16th steps.